Patient Falls in Hospitals

 Patient falls are considered “never events.”
 They should never happen.
 In fact, if a patient falls, Medicare will not reimburse the hospital for the care provided.
 Nevertheless, according to the Joint Commission, every year in the United States, hundreds of thousands of people fall in the hospital, with many of these falls resulting in injury and prolonged hospital stays.
 Some common factors that contribute to patient falls include inadequate assessment, communication failures, lack of adherence to protocols and inadequate training.
 Falls are usually the result of nursing negligence.

 If you or a loved one has suffered a fall in a hospital, it likely was the result of medical malpractice or negligence.
+Hoffer & Sheremet’s medical malpractice lawyers have tremendous experience in patient falls in hospital lawsuits and have represented clients in Grand Rapids and throughout Michigan.
 Contact our medical malpractice attorneys to see if you have a malpractice case.

 Who Is Likely To Fall in the Hospital?

 A fall in the hospital can happen to any patient, not just the frail or elderly.
 Medication, recent surgery, injury, or illness can make even the healthiest patient confused, dizzy or unsteady on their feet, putting them at significant risk for falls.

 One of the reasons falls in hospitals are almost always the result of medical malpractice or negligence is because they are foreseeable and preventable.
 To prevent falls, nurses need to accurately assess fall risk, put a reasonable plan in place to minimize the risk of falling, and follow that plan.